SCIInstitute/ShapeWorks/docs/use-cases/multistep/incremental_supershapes.md

 There are 50 meshes that vary greatly in shape.
 They have 2 to 7 lobes, and the parameters are sampled from a chi-squared distribution.
 The function used to generate the data is included in the Python script.

 ## Use Case Options
-When this use case is run, the user is prompted to set the following options: sorting method, initial model size, and incremental batch size.
+When this use case is run with the `--interactive` tag, the user is prompted to set the following options: sorting method, initial model size, and incremental batch size.

 ### Sorting Method
 The sorting method determines how the shapes are sorted to be added incrementally.
 There are three options: